Links are also provided to external resources to expand on the information provided in this guide.

 You can attend a one-hour introductory webinar, The Intro to Group Concept Mapping and groupwisdom™ where you will learn the basics of the Group Concept Mapping methodology (GCM), and explore how our application, groupwisdom™, helps facilitate the entire process.
 We discuss best practices in creating a successful Group Concept Mapping project and explain key steps from planning, design, management, data analysis and use.

 You can access a free self-directed learning course entitled Introduction to Group Concept Mapping.
 This self-paced course provides a basic introduction to the GCM methodology.

 CSI also offers intensive workshops that completely describe the methodology and technology, and provide both practice and project coaching events for attendees.
 CSI conducts the workshops several times a year at their office in beautiful Ithaca, NY; and at client or group locations as well.
-Stay tuned to the training and support website, because workshops are also often coordinated along with prominent national conferences.
+Stay tuned to the training page, because workshops are also often coordinated along with prominent national conferences.

 To start your Group Concept Mapping Project, licenses can be purchased from Concept Systems.
 Helpful salespeople will ensure that you purchase the features and support you require to complete your project.
 With pricing options for graduate students, not-for-profits, and commercial entities, there is a price range that makes this methodology accessible to all researchers.
 Licensees are supported with recorded technical webinars and software guides.

 You have completed a successful GCM project using groupwisdom™ and now you want to share it with the world.
 Publications have word and figure limits and you have a lot of information and figures from your study.
 This is when it is especially helpful to review other GCM studies, especially those published in the journal you are intending to submit to.